March 18, 2026

 This is not an exhaustive guide on squaring your printer.
 This is a gauge for measuring skew.
 However here is a brief guide on how to get started.

-Take a moment to look at the part as sliced on your printer.
+For other printers, take a moment to look at the part as sliced on your printer.
 A positive value means that the vernier scale (the one with all the numbers) is longer than the main scale (the one with the single 0.)
 Think about which way the axes must be shifted in order to make this happen.

 How you correct for skew is very dependent on the printer you are testing.
 You may be able to compensate for it using software.
 Marlin has a GCode setting for entering a skew factor.
 RepRapFirmware has orthogonal axis compensation.